nghin/vacsf.org.mm/src/_posts/articles/2016-11-13-Immitation-of-Christ.md

 Doesn't it feel like a cross between Proverbs and Ecclesiastes?
 All this wisdom is already there in the pages of Scriptures, but again the problem is "what I want to do, I do not do."
 As I recalled my earlier years in the Christian faith, I took in every thought in Imitation wholeheartedly, but the problem was I couldn't put my finger on anything that would nudge me up one notch in the spirituality ladder.
 It felt like when I was sitting in a class that gave voice lessons and after hours had gone by, there was no breakthrough, I still couldn't get that elusive high note.

 Books like this gives the reader an illusion of getting somewhere without real changes even in the here and now, let alone eternity.
 They draw the readers deeper within themselves, round and round in circles while providing no escapes.
 I like the expression I learned from Bob George's book "Growing in Grace," if memory serves me correctly: morbid introspection.
-Through all this I realized I simply exchanged the books on existentialism, those I used to read before I became a Christian, with books dressed in Christianese with virtually the same content, words that came from the minds of philosophers.
+Through all this I realized I simply exchanged the books on existentialism, those I used to read before I became a Christian, for books dressed in Christianese with virtually the same content, words that came from the minds of philosophers.

 ## Faith vs. learning, do vs. done